pulumi/pulumi-hugo/themes/default/content/blog/disabledefaultproviders/index.md

 tags: [ features ]
 ---

 As of 3.23.0, users can disable the default provider with Pulumi.
 So what does this mean for you?
-If you’ve been using Pulumi for a bit, you’ll have encountered provider resources, which are how we abstract the global state of a cloud provider.
+If you’ve been using Pulumi for a bit, you’ll have encountered [provider resources][prov-res], which are how we abstract the global state of a cloud provider.
 All resources have an associated provider.
-If no provider is supplied in the user’s code, a default provider is created to serve the resource.
+If no provider is supplied in the user’s code, a [default provider][def-prov] is created to serve the resource.
 On the other hand, explicit providers defined by the user allow programmatic and dynamic control of how a resource deploys into a cloud.
-A Pulumi resource can be instructed to use an explicit provider by setting the provider resource option or by inheriting the provider from the resource's parent resource.
+A Pulumi [resource][res] can be instructed to use an explicit provider by setting the [provider resource option][prov-res-opts] or by inheriting the provider from the resource's [parent resource][par-res].

+[prov-res]:{{< relref "/docs/intro/concepts/resources/providers" >}}
+[def-prov]:{{< relref "/docs/intro/concepts/resources/providers#default-provider-configuration" >}}
+[res]:{{< relref "/docs/intro/concepts/resources" >}}
+[prov-res-opts]:{{< relref "/docs/intro/concepts/resources/options/provider" >}}
+[par-res]:{{< relref "/docs/intro/concepts/resources/options/parent" >}}

 <!-- more -->